-A key research question is if existing workload estimation datasets capture the non-IID nature of human behavior, such that probabilistic meta-learning techniques can accurately estimate workload for unknown tasks.
-It is likely that new human subjects evaluations are required to generate the necessary data, but designing evaluations that appropriately capture the variability of human behavior is non-trivial.
-These evaluations must incorporate diverse, but ecologically valid tasks characteristic of the real world, while also considering the degree of difference between IID and non-IID tasks that these techniques can handle.
-Understanding how probablistic meta-learning techniques can estimate workload accurately for similar unknown tasks, as well as dissimilar unknown tasks is crucial to understanding their real world viability.
-Additionally, analyzing how the differences between tasks, human-robot interactions, robot capabilities further informs how these techniques can be successfully deployed.
-Regardless, these techniques meet all three criteria and are the most promising path forward for solving workload estimation for unknown tasks; thus, merit further investigation.
+Existing workload estimation datasets frequently struggle to capture the non-IID nature of human behavior, such that probabilistic meta-learning techniques' ability to accurately estimate workload for novel tasks can be assessed.
+It is likely that new human subjects evaluations are required to generate the necessary data, but designing evaluations that appropriately capture the variability of human behavior is non-trivial \citep{bs2024design}.
+These evaluations must incorporate diverse, but ecologically valid tasks characteristic of the real world, while also considering the degree of difference between IID (i.e. known) and non-IID tasks (i.e., unknown) that these techniques can handle.
+Understanding how probabilistic meta-learning techniques can estimate workload accurately for similar unknown tasks, as well as dissimilar unknown tasks is crucial to understanding their real-world viability.
+Additionally, analyzing how the differences between tasks, human-robot interactions, and robot capabilities further informs how these techniques can be successfully deployed.
+Regardless, these techniques meet all three criteria and are the most promising path forward for solving workload estimation for unknown novel tasks; thus, merit further investigation.